Editor, Karl Oestreich; Assistant Editor, Carmen Zwicker

 Context: Healthy young adults who don’t consume caffeine regularly experienced greater rise in resting blood pressure after consumption of a commercially available energy drink — compared to a placebo drink — thus raising the concern that energy drinks may increase the risk of cardiac events, Mayo Clinic researchers found.
 More information can be found on Mayo Clinic News Network.

-MPR Bill seeks simpler path to multistate M.D. licenses by Lorna Benson
+Bill seeks simpler path to multistate M.D. licenses

 Doctors and hospitals urged support Friday for a bill that would make it simpler and faster for physicians to become licensed in multiple states…Dr. Steve Ommen, medical director of the Center for Connected Care at Mayo Clinic, said specialists are often called upon to advise doctors treating critically ill patients in other states.
 But the collaboration hinges on whether the specialist on duty has a license to practice in that state, Ommen said.